There is more to see than vineyards in western Chianti

-This area of Chianti was active long before the production of wine...and specifically that of Chianti Classico.
-THough they have a long and strong tradition in the fine art of making delicious wines.
+This area of Chianti was active long before the production of wine...and specifically that of Chianti Classico. though they have a long and strong tradition in the fine art of making delicious wines.

-Once declared to be one of the most beautiful Italian cities is was unfortunately subjected to continuous destruction; in 1270 when it finally moved into the hands of the Florentine Guelfs, it became the object of many lofty plans.
+Once declared to be one of the most beautiful Italian cities, it was unfortunately subjected to continuous destruction; in 1270 when it finally moved into the hands of the Florentine Guelfs, it became the object of many lofty plans.
 The last of which started in 1484, when Lorenzo de' Medici envisioned a new settlement built according to the Renaissance idea of the "Ideal City", protected by a fortress designed by Antonio and Giuliano da Sangallo.
 However, after the death of Lorenzo it ground to a halt and still remains incomplete.

 7 reasons why you want to visit Poggibonsi